marianahj/forecast/README.md

 1. Single page app: render the address form and the forecast tables in the same page using RoR and Javascript.
 2. Add Integration tests.
 3. Add validations to the form fields.
+4. Including an auto-complete feature within the form would increase the accuracy of the provided addresses and improve the likelihood of obtaining successful search results.